-Effective listening
+Effective Listening

 To ensure that you are an effective listener, make sure you provide signals that indicate you're engaged.
 Make eye contact and use verbal cues or nodding to show that you're following the conversation.
 To indicate that you understand what's been communicated, ask questions or paraphrase what you've heard.
+Sometimes effective listening is indicated to others by the listener validating a piece of information or specific emotion that was shared with them, statements like "It makes sense that you feel..." or "How can I help?" are simple ways to reflect that you understand the information that they conveyed and are willing to engage with it further.
+Validation let's others know that you are listening and that you care about what they have to say and helps to create more meaningful relationships with others.
 Try to use "open" body language; that is, don't cross your arms or slouch.
 Good posture is a way of conveying alertness, and it indicates that you're paying attention.

-Working in groups
+Working in Groups